grafana/xk6-disruptor/README.md

 <blockquote align="center">
 ⚠️ <strong>Important</strong> ⚠️
 <br>This project is still in its early stages and under active development.
-The API is subject to change, and there may be bugs.
-Use at your own risk.
+<br>The API is subject to change, and there may be bugs.
+<br>Use at your own risk.
 Thanks!
 </blockquote>

 This extension adds fault injection capabilities to [Grafana k6](https://github.com/grafana/k6).
 It implements the ideas of the Chaos Engineering discipline and enables Grafana k6 users to test their system's reliability under turbulent conditions.